 - Security statistics consultations and meetings (PDF, 14 KB)

-> ii) User Surveys – we occasionally survey the key users of our statistics to ascertain what they think about the service they receive.
-The most recent User Survey was conducted in November 2016 and results have been summarised in the document below.
+ii) User Surveys – we regularly survey the key users of our statistics to ascertain what they think about the service they receive.
+The most recent User Survey was conducted in December 2018 and results have been summarised in the document below.

-> - November 2016 user survey results (PDF, 351 KB)
+- November 2016 user survey results (PDF, 351 KB)

 - May 2014 user survey results (PDF, 541 KB)